Aequivinius/age_mentions/readme.md

 * at X (watch out: can also be a street information, eg 'at 69, Colebroke Row'), at the age of X
 * I was X, I am X, I'm X, I'm currently X, I'm only X, being X
 * X y.o., Xyo, X-year-old, X yo, X years old (spelling out X sometimes), Xy/o
+> 23andme is a bit of a tricky one
 * of X (years)
 * hitting X
 * within the first year of life